deepuHub/deepuhub.github.io/pages/COVID-19.md

 {% include Navigation.html %}

-**COVID-19 - last updated - 28-Apr-2020 11:45 IST**
+**COVID-19 - last updated - 29-Apr-2020 11:24 IST**

-**Click on the links view the plots of cases District wise and in total for Andhra Pradesh**
+**View the Daily graphs of Summary of cases in Total/District-wise for Andhra Pradesh, by clicking on the links below**

 Date | Summary of cases for April | Total vs New  |
 ------------ |